 "Friend is such a strong word," Willow replied softly.
 "Ow," she exclaimed as Tara elbowed her.

 "A strong, good word.
-We'll look at your other hairstyles later, Anya," Tara assured her.
+We'll look at your other hairstyles later, Anya," Tara said with a sweet smile.

 "We will?"
 Willow dodged another elbow.
 "We will."